wikitongues/language-database/tauto/tauto.md

 The `Referent` is an integral part of a reference statement but remains internal to the system.

+The system can be expressed as a series of `References` of this form.

+### Sign

+A `Sign` is a *content object*[^2].
+It is the realization`! confusing word` of a `Referent` within a given `Domain`.
+In the context of human language, it is a vocabulary element.

-## Domain
+### Domain

-A domain is also a *content object*, representing the domain within s associated sign is valid.
-In the context of human language, it is the name of the language that possesses a vocabulary element.
-Because a) the set of languages is not fixed, or known; and b) the system cannot privilege any particular linguistic expression of any entity, the domain element is as dynamic and provisional as the sign element.
+A `Domain` is also a *content object*, representing the scope within which an associated `Sign` is valid.

+In the context of human language, it is the name of the language that possesses the desired vocabulary element `X`.

+Because:

+1. the set of languages is neither fixed nor known
+2. the system cannot privilege any particular linguistic expression of any entity

+the `Domain` element is as dynamic and provisional as the sign element.

+`!F a domain seems to be a sign with priviledges`

-## Referent
+### Referent

-Every entity or "object" in the system will be represented by a single referent.
+Every entity or "object" in the system is represented by a single `Referent`.
 Multiple statements with the same referent will be understood to have a *translational* relationship; that is, to be realizations of the same referent in their respective domains.

-However, the referent is a bare identifier without any semantics of its own, and doesn't privilege any given expression.
-Therefore any reference to a referent entity will necessarily be through one of its representations; the client cannot invoke an object directly.
+However, the `Referent` is a bare identifier without any semantic meaning of its own, and doesn't privilege any given form of expression.
+Therefore any reference to a `Referent` entity will necessarily be through one of its representations; the client cannot invoke an object directly.

-The initial population will be the known human languages.
+The initial population will be the known human languages, as indexed on [Ethnologue](ethnologue.com/).

-## Host language
+### Context/Host language

-The interface or context language of the pairing.
-Every interaction with the system necessarily will be in a given linguistic context; for instance, this might most commonly be the interface language of the application being used.
-It might be productively assumed to be the native language of the user of the system.
-Host languages can act as namespaces for statements, but necessarily so; if a context language contains a statement about a given domain, that statement will be 'in scope' within that context; however, the statement may also be in scope in other contexts without specifically expressed statements.
+The `Context language` is the namespace for a `Reference`.
+Every interaction with the system will necessarily be in a known `Context language`.
+For instance, take the interface language of the application during a user session.

+If a `Context language` contains a statement about a given domain, that statement will be 'in scope' within that context; however, the statement may also be in scope in other contexts without explicitly expressed statements.

+`!F confusing; unclear scopes, contexts, statements`

+`!F how so?
+Needing to know this, or inferring meaning from this seems like it makes the system more rigid.
+Can we not leverage the well-defined structure of phrase pairs, with defined source and target languages, and remove the outmost layer`

-To give a concrete example: if a non-Latin context language like Arabic contains a statement about the English word "donkey" (rendered, presumably, in Arabic script), that statement will be accessible in any query on English from within the context.
-But a statement about the English word "donkey" in the English context, rendered normally, will in all likelihood be available in other Latin-alphabet contexts, without it needing to be repeatedly established that the English word is "donkey".
+Ex: if a non-Latin context language like Arabic contains a statement about the English word "donkey" (transliterated, presumably, in Arabic characters), that statement will be accessible in any query on English from within the context.
+But a statement about the English word "donkey" in the English context, rendered normally, will in all likelihood be available in other Latin-alphabet contexts, without it needing to be repeatedly established that the English word is "donkey". `!F not sure what you mean here`

-[^1]: The first and most obvious content object is *string*, however we will proceed with the understanding that image, audio and video content might be the most appropriate format for content in a given context.
+Ex: The following **false** proposition, expressed in the `Context language` `English`, claims that the `Sign` `Français` means the `Referent` `Francês` in the `Domain` `Portuguese`

+/* The following proposition, expressed in the `Context language` `English`, claims that the `Sign` `alhimar` means the `Referent` `donkey` in the `Domain` `Arabic`.

+In a separate proposition, expressed in the `Context language` `English`, the sign `الحمار` means the `Referent` `donkey` in the `Domain` `Arabic`.

+Transitively, the lemma `donkey` is known to mean `alhimar`, as well as `الحمار`*/

+---

 # Group Statements